We don’t support this browser anymore.

 Our view

-Input cost inflation is also easing.
-That’s already boosting profitability and should continue to do so as long as the group can keep pushing modest price increases onto customers.
+Input cost inflation continues to ease.
+Alongside production efficiencies, profitability is improving and should continue to do so as long as the group can keep pushing modest price increases onto customers.
 We think this looks achievable given the strength and diversity of the group’s brands.

 Footholds in less-developed markets from Latin America to Sub-Saharan Africa mean there's scope for huge volume growth in the years ahead.
 Premiumisation is a trend that's making its way into these regions too.
 Growth in Brazil and Columbia was driven by more expensive brands.

-Our biggest bugbear is the balance sheet, which is carrying too much debt.
-Net debt was sitting at around 3.4 times cash profit (EBITDA) at year-end, a long way from the company's target of 2.0 times.
-That means shareholder returns are likely to take a back seat until debt gets brought down to more palatable levels.
+Our biggest bugbear remains the balance sheet, which is still carrying too much debt.
+Net debt was sitting at around 3.4 times cash profit (EBITDA) back at the half-year mark, a long way from the company's target of 2.0 times.
+That means shareholder returns are likely to take a back seat until debt is brought down to more palatable levels.

 Environmental, social and governance (ESG) risk